DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - before a user is granted access they should be educated on working with that level of classification
   - Classification levels can be used by businesses during acquisitions, ensuring only personnel who need to know are involved in the assessment or transition
   - In general, classification labels help users use data and assets properly, for instance by restricting dissemination or use of assets by their classification
+  - **Sensitive data scanning tools:** To identify data that should be classified that already exists in an environment, Sensitive data scanning tools can be used.
+They are designed to scan for and flag sensitive data types using known formatting and structure.
+Social Security numbers, credit card numbers, and other regularly structured data that follows known rules can be identified and then addressed as needed. examples include Microsoft Azure Information Protection (AIP), Varonis Data Security Platform, Vormetric Data Security Platform.
+Some DLP solutions also offer this tool/capability as part of thier broader solution.

 [2.2](#2.2) Establish information and asset handling requirements (OSG-9 Chpt 5)

 - **Asset handling**: refers to secure transport of media through its lifetime
 - The data and asset handling key goal is to prevent data breaches, by using:
   - **Data Maintenance**: on-going efforts to organize and care for data through its life cycle
-  - **Data Loss Prevention (DLP)**: systems that detect and block data exfiltration attempts; two primary types:
+  - **Data Loss Prevention (DLP)**: systems that detect and block data exfiltration attempts; DLP systems can use labels on data to determine the appropriate controls to apply to the data. two primary types:
     - network-based DLP
     - endpoint-based DLP
-- **Marking**: (AKA labeling) sensitive information/assets ensures proper handling (both physically and electronically)
+- **Marking (AKA labeling)**: sensitive information/assets ensures proper handling (both physically and electronically).
+     - Media is typically labeled with the highest classification level of data it contains.
+This prevents the data from being handled or accessed at a lower classification level.
+     - labels can be as granular and custom as required by the org
+     - Data labeling can help ensure that controls are applied to the right systems and data.
 - **Data Collection Limitation**: prevent loss by not collecting unnecessary sensitive data
 - **Data Location**: keep dup copies of backups, on- and off-site
 - **Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data
+- **Data Remanence**: data remaining on media after typical erasure; Remanence describes data left on media after an attempt is made to remove the data.
+- 🔥sanitization is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
+Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered
-- **Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final))
+  - ✴️**Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final)) ✏️Physical destruction: used for SSD/electronic components, or in combination with other less-secure methods.
+Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs.
-  - **Erasing**: usually refers to a delete operation on media, leaving data remanence.
-It rarely remove the data from media but instead mark it for deletion
+      - 🍎**SSD**: Spare sectors, bad sectors, and space provided for wear leveling on SSDs (over provisioned space) may all contain data that was written to the space that will not be cleared when the drive is wiped.
+This is a form of data remanence and is a concern for organizations that do not want data to potentially be accessible.
+Many wiping utilities only deal with currently addressable space on the drive.
+SSDs cannot be degaussed, and wear leveling space cannot be reliably used to hide data.
+These spaces are still addressable by the drive, although they may not be seen by the operating system.
-  - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data
+  - ✴️**Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data.
+Clearing describes preparing media for 📝reuse in same-security/sensitivity level.
+When media is cleared, unclassified data is written over all addressable locations on the media.
+Once that's completed, the media can be reused
-  - **Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools (see below) -- not considered acceptable for top secret data.
+  - ✴️**Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools-- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.
-      - Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered
-- **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
-  - **Degaussing**: used on magentic media.
-Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
+      - Purging is a more intensive form of clearing for 📝reuse in lower-security areas
-  - **Overwriting**: Same as Clearing and also known as 🔥Purging.
+  - ✴️**Overwriting**: Same as Clearing and also known as 🔥Purging.
 Overwriting the disks multiple times will remove all existing data.
-This is called purging, and purged media can then be used again.
+This is called purging, and purged media can then be 📝re-used again.
        - Single-pass wipe: involves overwriting the entire hard drive with random data once (e.g replacing with 0s and 1s).
        - Multi-pass wipes: involves overwriting the drive multiple times, and is more secure against advanced recovery techniques.
-  - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods.
-Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs
+  - ✴️**Degaussing**: used on magentic media.
+Degaussing the disks often damages the electronics but doesn’t reliably remove the data.
+Tapes can be erased by degaussing, but degaussing is not always fully effective.
+  - ✴️**Erasing**: usually refers to a delete operation on media, leaving data remanence.
+It rarely remove the data from media but instead mark it for deletion.
+Erasing is the deletion of files or media and may not include all of the data on the device or media, making it the 📝worst choice here.
-  - **Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for 🧠cloud storage
+  - ✴️**Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for 🧠cloud storage
   - The standard methods for clearing magnetic tapes, according to the NIST Guidelines for Media Sanitization, are overwriting the tape with nonsensitive data, degaussing, and physical destruction via shredding or incineration.
 Reformatting a tape does not remove remnant data.

 [2.3](#2.3) Provision resources securely (OSG-9 Chpt 16)